 Gravity can be applied to any loadcase from the Treeview by selecting the loadcase with the right-hand mouse button and selecting gravity.
-Alternatively gravity can be assigned to all loadcases in analysis by right clicking the analysis and selecting the Add gravity menu item.
-This latter method when all loadcases are defined.
+Alternatively gravity can be assigned to all loadcases in an analysis by right clicking the analysis and selecting the Add gravity menu item.